HuiLin0220/GenSegNet/care/README.md

 # care
-Codes for segmentation
-will update soon!
+Codes for image translation will be updated soon!